eugenebogaart/elementor-declaration-form-field/README.md

-# Costs reimbursement table with 4 column Nummber field for Wordpress Elementor Forms
+# Costs reimbursement table with 4 columns for Wordpress Elementor Forms

 This is custom build Table with 4 column with entry fields.
 The number of rows is controlled by a variable in Form control.
 At the moment limited is set to 7.